 There were neither estimates or assumptions made.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.

 Alternative to Regulation

 35. Identify any reasonable alternatives to the proposed rules that would achieve the same or similar goals.